GameChangerCloud/doc-gamechanger/_tabs/tutorial.md

 ### Define your model

-As described before, every step in this part have to happen in the GraphQL editor.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As described before, every step in this part have to happen in the GraphQL editor.

 In this editor you can define your entities and queries.
 You habe to be carefull however, GraphQL has a few particularities.
 GraphQL is based on a system of types and fields.
 Each entity is described by a type and its attributes by fields.
 For example, if you want to define a Developer entity with an id, a firstname, a lastname and a list of names of projects, your schema should looks like this: